 The console features a display of approx. 6.5″ diagonal, with integrated blue backlight, offers a better reading even in a darker room.
 It tracks speed (in MPH), distance (in miles), time, pulse, and calories burned.
 It also indicates the current speed and incline levels.

-There are eight preset programs on the console, including Warm-Up, Fat Burn, Heart Exercise, Summit Climb, Long Distance Run, Rolling Hills, Speed Interval, and Speed Burst.
+The console has eight preset programs, including Warm-Up, Fat Burn, Heart Exercise, Summit Climb, Long Distance Run, Rolling Hills, Speed Interval, and Speed Burst.
 These will adjust incline and speed automatically, depending on the current segment of each one of them.

 Two user profile settings allow you to create and save two distinctive custom workouts.
-Each custom workout features 16 sections, and you will have to set up a speed and incline level for each segment.
+Each custom workout features 16 sections, and you must set up a speed and incline level for each segment.

-Each of the eight preset programs has its key on the console, and for the user programs, there is only one key.
+Each of the eight preset programs has its key on the console; for the user programs, there is only one key.
 The incline and speed are adjusted gradually via the UP/DOWN arrow keys.

 However, there are also quick keys for incline and speed adjustment: 0,3,6,9,12,15 for incline and 2,4,6,8,9,10 for speed.
 In addition, the console has a Stop key, which is excellent to have if you want to pause your workout without resetting your data and resume it later.
 And just like any other treadmill, it features a safe, magnetic key.